Archive for the 'Bhubaneswar-Berhampur' Category

 HRD Roundup from Orissawatch.org

-Balasore, Balasore- Chandipur, Baripada-Balasore-Kirtania, Bhadrakh-Balasore, Bhubaneswar- Cuttack- Puri, Bhubaneswar-Berhampur, HRD-n-EDUCATION (details at orissawatch.org), K-12, KBK Plus district cluster, Khordha, Management institutions, Mayurbhanj, Medical, nursing and pharmacy colleges, Orissa and Center, Universities: existing and upcoming No Comments »
+Balasore, Balasore- Chandipur, Baripada-Balasore-Kirtania, Bhadrakh-Balasore, Bhubaneswar- Cuttack- Puri, Bhubaneswar-Berhampur, HRD-n-EDUCATION (details at orissalinks.com), K-12, KBK Plus district cluster, Khordha, Management institutions, Mayurbhanj, Medical, nursing and pharmacy colleges, Odisha and Center, Universities: existing and upcoming Comments Off on HRD Roundup from Orissawatch.org

 Cabana group announces a hotel and a management institute

-Berhampur- Gopalpur- Chhatrapur, Bhubaneswar- Cuttack- Puri, Bhubaneswar-Berhampur, Bhubaneswar-Paradip, Ganjam, HRD-n-EDUCATION (details at orissawatch.org), Hotels and resorts, Jagatsinghpur, Khordha, Management institutions, Paradip - Jatadhari - Kujanga, Puri, Vocational education No Comments »
+Berhampur- Gopalpur- Chhatrapur, Bhubaneswar- Cuttack- Puri, Bhubaneswar-Berhampur, Bhubaneswar-Paradip, Ganjam, Hotels and resorts, HRD-n-EDUCATION (details at orissalinks.com), Jagatsinghpur, Khordha, Management institutions, Paradip - Jatadhari - Kujanga, Puri, Vocational education Comments Off on Cabana group announces a hotel and a management institute

 Various newspapers (Telegraph, Financial Express) report that the Cabana group has announced a hotel and a management institute in Bhubaneswar and plans to open many hotels in various locations in Orissa.
 Following is an excerpt from Telegraph.